Support » We can help you with… » Your aquarium » Your aquarium health » Aquarium looking a bit grubby?

 Top Tip: Making sure you give your gravel substrate a really good wash before you start, will help minimise this.

-Cloudy water can be caused by any particle too fine to be trapped in your aquarium’s filter such as:
+Cloudy water can be caused by a number of reasons.
+Mainly it’s due to any particle too fine being trapped in your aquarium’s filter such as:

 • Fine particles of dust or dirt